octo-technology/OpenTezos/docs/tezos-basics/cli-and-rpc.md

 Everything is correct: We don't have any *originated* account and only one *implicit* account!

 #### Transfers and receipts
-The command below transfers 42 ꜩ from the account _user1_ to _user2_ (you can use Tezos addresses directly):
+The command below transfers 42 ꜩ from the account _user1_ to _user2_ (you can use a Tezos addresses directly):

 ```bash
 tezos-client transfer 42 from user1 to user2
 ```

-Notice that you can specify the maximum fee for this operation appending "`--fee-cap`" (defaults to 1.0).
-The network would determine the actual fee lesser than this cap:
+Notice that you can specify the maximum fee for this operation appending, "`--fee-cap`" (defaults to 1.0).
+The network would determine the actual fee, lower than this cap:

 ```bash
 tezos-client transfer 42 from user1 to user2 --fee-cap 0.9